Sandbag Rotational Lunge

 Follow these step-by-step instructions to perform Sandbag Rotational Lunge with proper form and technique.

-Stand with feet shoulder-width apart, holding a sandbag at chest level.
+Stand tall with your feet hip-width apart, holding a sandbag across your upper back or shoulders.

-Repeat on the other side, stepping back with your left leg and rotating your torso to the right.
+Repeat the movement on the opposite side, stepping back with the other leg and rotating towards the new front leg.

 Secondary Muscles